mantidproject/mantid/docs/source/release/v6.3.0/framework.rst

 ########

 - Fix bug in :ref:`Integration <algm-Integration>` when using UsePartialBinsOption with integration limits that are either equal or close together
+- Fix bug in :ref:`DiscusMultipleScatteringCorrection <algm-DiscusMultipleScatteringCorrection>` where calculation aborts with exception due to floating point rounding error when track segment close to vertical

 Fit Functions
 -------------